cxbrooks/wiki-location-reading-list/README.md

 Given a location, update a Wikipedia reading list for all nearby pages.

 ## TL;DR
-This is a proof of concept about how Wikipedia reading lists could be updated with nearby pages.
+This is a proof of concept about how Wikipedia reading lists could be updated with geographically nearby pages.

 See [mw-createentry.py](mw-createentry.py) for detailed instructions.